slowlane112/Esp32-Game-and-Watch/gandw_multi_screen_dpad_handheld/README.md

 # Building
 Install the ESP-IDF framework.
-Current version is v5.4.1 https://docs.espressif.com/projects/esp-idf/en/stable/esp32s3/get-started/index.html
+The version I used was v5.4.1, but it should also work with newer versions. https://docs.espressif.com/projects/esp-idf/en/stable/esp32s3/get-started/index.html

 Make sure you can build the hello_world example project.

 Download the code from this repo.

-Use LCD-Game-Shrinker to generate a rom file for oil panic.
-Rename the files to gnwoilpanic.gw, gnwsafebuster.gw and gnwpinball.gw then place the files in the /gandw_multi_screen/main/ directory.
+Use LCD-Game-Shrinker to generate a game files (see above) and place the gw files in the /gandw_multi_screen_dpad_handheld/main/ directory.

-Go back to /gandw_multi_screen/ directory and open the terminal or cmd window in this directory.
+Go back to /gandw_multi_screen_dpad_handheld/ directory and open the terminal or cmd window in this directory.

 ## Linux
 These instructions are for linux.
 If you are using windows follow the same steps you did when building the hello_world example project.